dj-wasabi/ansible-zabbix-server/README.md

 ## Database

-There are some zabbix-server specific variables which will be used for the zabbix-server configuration file, these can be found in the defaults/main.yml file.
-There are 3 which needs some explanation:
+There are some zabbix-server specific variables which will be used for the zabbix-server configuration file.
+These can be found in the defaults/main.yml file.
+There are 3 which need some explanation:
 ```bash
   #database_type: mysql
   #database_type_long: mysql